Overview

 • The signatureName and signatureReason has been removed from the request - These are set up in the application configuration under profile name keys

-• Possible extSessionId dupication (in client calls) fixed
+• Possible extSessionId duplication (in client calls) fixed

 • SVG image fix